• Skip to primary navigation

 sauerkraut in wooden bowl with fork.

 In Slavic cultures, sauerkraut was considered a salad.
-After all, with all its nutritious characteristics, it makes sense that it would be served as a salad.
-It was often enjoyed with a little red onion, fresh dill and tossed with a flavorful oil.
+After all its nutritious characteristics, it makes sense that it would be served as a salad.
+It was often enjoyed with a little red onion, and fresh dill and tossed with a flavorful oil.

 My favorite way is to gently toss it with a blend of roasted walnut oil (for it's robust flavor) and MCT oil (for its' many health benefits).
 The fats in the oil make the nutrients more bio-available.